Information for Faculty

 First-Year Seminars

-Spring 2023 alerts are entered starting Wednesday, January 25th and ending Wednesday, February 8th.
+Fall 2023 alerts are entered starting Wednesday, September 6th and ending Wednesday, September 13th.

 First-Year Seminar Alerts are designed to provide advisors and students with the opportunity to address challenges that may indicate a need for assistance in transitioning to college.